 Both the Association and DHBs are committed to working together to establish and strengthen this engagement with and empowerment of senior medical and dental officers.

-Both the Association and DHBs ecognise that a relationship between DHBs and senior medical and dental officers based on constructive ngagement between them and empowerment of the latter has positive benefits for both recruitment and etention of employees.
+Both the Association and DHBs recognise that a relationship between DHBs and senior medical and dental officers based on constructive engagement between them and empowerment of the latter has positive benefits for both recruitment and retention of employees.